pmatulis/maas-one/README.md

 1. to the MAAS server 'admin' user
    - key will be installed on every MAAS-deployed node

+This key should be forwarded when initially connecting to the KVM host.

 ## Create the MAAS host and server

 Create the MAAS host and server from the KVM host: